Lia1726/PreWork-MyHelloWorld/README.md

 Submitted by: Lia Sudjana

-MuHelloWorld is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+MyHelloWorld is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent:
 1.5 hours spent in total (7/27/2022)
+3 hours spent in total (8/01/2022)

 ## Required Features